Hedwig Ross: Early life

-Hedwig Ross was born Hedwig Weitzel on 17 September 1900 in New Zealand to German immigrants Friedrich Gustav Weitzel (a brassfounder and later a farmer) and Maria Benninghoven.
+Ross was born Hedwig Weitzel on 17 September 1900 in New Zealand to German immigrants Friedrich Gustav Weitzel (a brassfounder and later a farmer) and Maria Benninghoven.
 The couple had three children born in Sydney between 1888 and 1891.
 As a schoolgirl in Wellington she witnessed the 1913 Great Strike of New Zealand, where workers from several industries protested against working conditions and unfair dismissals.

-Weitzel was educated at Wellington Girls' College and went on to study at Victoria University Collete.
+Weitzel was educated at Wellington Girls' College and went on to study at Victoria University College.
 In 1920, when she was nineteen years old, she completed after two years study a Bachelor of Arts degree in economics and philosophy.
 Future New Zealand Prime Minister Peter Fraser said in the New Zealand House of Representatives in 1921 that "she was wonderfully brilliant—brilliant enough to graduate before reaching the age of twenty."
 She would later return to receive a Diploma of Education at the University of Sydney.